 - Register online through the Minnesota Secretary of State's website

 - Submit a Minnesota Voter Registration Application [PDF].
 To have a voter registration application mailed to you, please contact the Scott County Elections Office at 952-496-8560.

 Pre-registration closes 20 days prior to the election.
 Scott County Elections Office is responsible for voter registration.

 Voters can request an absentee ballot in one of two ways:

 - Request online through the Minnesota Secretary of State website.
 Once your information is verified, local election officials will review the application and, if approved, mail you a ballot.

-- Submit a Minnesota Absentee Ballot Application [PDF] or obtain one from Scott County Elections, 200 Fourth Ave.
-W., during regular business hours.
-Return the application to the Scott County Elections office.
+- Submit a Minnesota Absentee Ballot Application [PDF] or obtain one at city hall during regular business hours.
 After your application is processed, Scott County Elections will mail you a ballot.